 An economics degree will provide the student with a good understanding of the national economy and will enable him or her to think critically about problems in the business world.
 They will also develop good communication skills, specialized analytical skills, and learn how to manipulate data and use computer technology.
 This training will enable the student to successfully enter multiple industries as a professional economist, or as another type of professional with an eye for economics.

 The career trajectory of people with an Economics degree appears to be focused around a few careers.
-The most common career that users with Economics degrees have experience in is Economist, followed by Financial Analyst, Investment Banker, Data Analyst, Investment Fund Manager, Consultant, Management Consultant, Market Research Analyst, Securities and Commodities Broker, and Stock Trader.
+The most common career that users with Economics degrees have experience in is Economist, followed by Financial Analyst, Investment Banker, Investment Fund Manager, Management Consultant, Data Analyst, Consultant, Market Research Analyst, Stock Trader, and Actuary.

 |Career||% of graduates||% of population||Multiple|